kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/appbinding.md

+---
+title: AppBinding | KubeVault Concepts
+menu:
+  docs_0.1.0:
+    identifier: appbinding-auth-methods
+    name: AppBinding
+    parent: auth-methods-vault-server-crds
+    weight: 10
+menu_name: docs_0.1.0
+section_menu_id: concepts
+---

+> New to KubeVault?
+Please start [here](/docs/concepts/README.md).

 # AppBinding CRD

 AppBinding CRD provides a way to specify connection information, credential and parameters that are necessary for communicating with app/service.
 In Vault operator, AppBinding used to communicate with vault, database, etc. This also provides flexibility to use external app/service.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1